CDrummond/bliss-analyser/README.md

 Build with `cargo build --release --features=libav`

+If building on a Raspberry Pi, then `rpi` also needs to be passed to `--features`, e.g.
+`cargo build --release --features=libav,rpi`

 The resultant application will be less portable, due to dependencies on `libavcodec` libraries (and their dependencies).

 ## Build for 'libavcodec' library usage, statically linked